MysteryMystery/DuelingFactions/README.md

 * 5 spell / trap zones

 * A player may attack directly unless a monster is in defense position on their opponents side of the field.
+* A monster can either be summoned in attack or defense

 ### TODO
 * Make Game Server